Facilities & Equipment Policies

 You are responsible for the facilities you reserve.
 Please don’t eat or drink in the room and lock the windows and door before you leave.

-A School of Music major is given authorization to use his/her CMU ID card in the card locks for the practice room hallways, and other practice room keys, if applicable, at the beginning of his/her first semester in residence in the School of Music.
+School of Music majors are given authorization to use their CMU ID card in the card locks for the practice room hallways, and other practice room keys, if applicable, at the beginning of their first semester in residence in the School of Music.
 The keys will not need to be returned until graduation or withdrawal from the School.
 There is a charge of $20.00 if a key is lost or not returned.
-In order to receive authorization to use the practice rooms and any practice room keys, you must sign a practice room contract.
+In order to receive authorization to use the practice rooms and any practice room keys, students must sign a practice room contract.
 The contract specifies policies for use of the practice rooms for which you are held responsible.
 (Contract available in CFA 108)

 The practice rooms are available on a first-come, first-served basis.
 The College of Fine Arts building and practice rooms are open twenty-four hours a day to CFA students.
 For the protection of everyone in the college, contact security at once if you see unauthorized persons in the building.